alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 This is a quote from the Ph.D.
 Grind, and 2015-me agreed with this as-is.
 Learning about new research is awesome, in the same way that taking classes is awesome.
-Paper authors and teachers think carefully about how to deliver knowledge as quickly and clearly as possible into your head.
+Paper authors and teachers think carefully about how to deliver knowledge as quickly and clearly as possible to your brain.
 If the paper's confusing, or they taught the course poorly, they've failed.

 Reality is unfortunately not set up this way,